Welcome To Low Cost Pet Vaccinations

 Low Cost Pet Vax works across the DFW area to provide low cost pet vaccinations & other affordable pet health services.

-Deadly diseases like Rabies, Distemper, Parvo and Leptospirosis must be vaccinated against to protect the safety of your pets and yourself.
-We provide low cost pet vaccinations across Texas and Oklahoma, focused in the DFW area.
+Deadly diseases like Rabies, Distemper, Parvo and Lepto must be vaccinated against to protect the safety of your pets (and you!).
+We provide low cost pet vaccinations across Texas, focused in the DFW area.

-We also provide testing and protection against heartworms, along with microchipping to help you locate your pet if he or she ever gets lost.
+Not only do we provide low cost immunizations, we also provide testing and protection against heartworms, a huge issue in Texas.
+Finally, we offer low cost microchipping to help you locate your pet if he or she ever gets lost.

 At Low Cost Pet Vaccinations, we provide convenient services at affordable prices to keep your little (or big!) ones happy and healthy.

-Every clinic location has a veterinarian on site and available to answer your questions, discuss your options and administer your pet vaccinations.
-Our helpful, expert technicians also provide a wealth of information and assist with vaccinating.
+But, we don’t sacrifice quality!
+Every clinic location has a licensed veterinarian on site.
+We have trained staff available to answer your questions, discuss your options and administer your pet vaccinations.

 Our constant goal is to provide friendly, convenient and affordable pet vaccinations and care.
 That means making your experience as positive and quick as possible for both you and your pet.